andymarch/Token-Brand-Demo/readme.md

 # Token Brand Demo

-This demo sends the user directly to their IDP to authenticate and grant a set of scopes then displays the resulting tokens returned.
+This demo is a minimum viable application with allows the users to authenticate against the IDP and request a OAuth token with a set of scopes then displays the resulting tokens returned.

 This simple application can be used to demonstrate the configuration of OAuth authorization server especially injecting claims for a given user on a given